amareshmaity/Git-And-GitHub-Tutorial/01-Introduction.md

 # Understanding Git
 Git was created by Linus Torvalds in 2005 to manage the development of the Linux kernel.

 It’s A free, open-source, distributed version control system (DVCS), which means every contributor has a full copy of the entire codebase and history.

-So you can commit, branch, and merge locally, then push or pull changes to share with others.
+It helps developers to -
+* Track the history of the code (add file, modify file, delete file, etc)
+* To collaborate
+    * works with other developers in a company (maintain codebase properly so that codes by different developers should not overwrite)

 This model contrasts with centralized systems and provides greater resilience, speed, and flexibility for collaboration.